OC Streetcar: Current project and construction

 OCTA announced in September 2015 that HNTB Corporation would carry out design work.
 The $15 million contract covered design of tracks, bridges, stations, associated utilities and the vehicle maintenance and storage facility.
 In December 2016 OCTA released a request for proposals for the manufacturing and delivery of the light rail vehicles.
 Construction is planned to start in 2018, and revenue service was expected to begin in 2020.
 In March 2018, OCTA placed an order for 8 S70 vehicles (later rebranded as S700 by Siemens), at a cost of $51.5 million.
 By July 2018, costs had increased to a projected $407.76 million (up from an estimated $299.3 million as of June 2017) with an expected completion in 2021.

 On September 24, 2018, OCTA awarded a $220.5 million contract to Walsh Construction Company to build the streetcar.

 On November 30, 2018, a groundbreaking ceremony was held, and the Federal Transit Administration announced that federal funding would be increased to $217 million.

 The line was expected to start operations in 2021, but the project has faced delays and setbacks, including the discovery of human remains at a construction site in September 2020 and lawsuits from Walsh Construction Company in March 2022.
-On October 2023, OCTA staff reported a revenue service date of August 2025 to the Federal Transit Administration.
-However, on February 2025 OCTA extended the opening date further to March 2026, citing "challenges related to construction."
+In October 2023, OCTA staff reported a revenue service date of August 2025 to the Federal Transit Administration.
+However, in February 2025 OCTA extended the opening date further to March 2026, citing "challenges related to construction," and again to March 2027 in May 2026.

-On October 16, 2025, The OC Streetcar started testing on the Pacific Electric Right-of-Way, Between Raitt St and Westminster Ave.
-Street testing is expected to begin before the end of 2025.
+On October 16, 2025, the OC Streetcar started testing on the Pacific Electric Right-of-Way, Between Raitt Street and Westminster Avenue.

+On February 20, 2026, the OC Streetcar started street testing on Santa Ana Boulevard between Raitt Street and Sasscer Park.